dani-t-codes/giphy-api/README.md

-## Friday TDD Project
+## Giphy API Team Project

-Fun application that takes your age, and your life expectancy and tells you your expected age left converted to various solar bodies including Mars, Venus, Mercury & Jupiter.
+Fun application that takes user input and searches for a GIF from Giphy.com.
+The response is then parsed and appended to the DOM.

-By Austin Schrader
+By Austin Schrader, Danielle Thompson, and Kaila Sprague McRae

 ## Description

-This project was created by Austin Schrader for the Friday project where we are using Test Driven Development.
+This project was created by Austin Schrader, Danielle Thompson, and Kaila Sprague McRae for Week 5 (APIs and Asynchronous programming).
 It was created using CSS, HTML, JavaScript, Git, GitHub, and Markdown, VSCode, Emmet, and Prettier.

 ## Setup

+_Node needs to be installed for this project to work.
+If you do not have it, please go to [here](https://nodejs.org/en/download/)._

 1. Download this repository by clicking the "Clone or Download" button
 2. Navigate to the folder where it downloaded
-3. Open the index.html file inside of your preferred browser
-4. Congratulations, this is the website!
+3. Open the terminal window and type `npm install` to install the required dependencies
+4. This project uses Giphy API, so you need to acquire an API Key by making an account [here](https://developers.giphy.com/docs/api#quick-start-guide).
+Click on "Create an app" to get started.
+5. Once you obtain the API key from Giphy you will need to create a file named `.env` file in the root directory. \*\*\*
+6. In the `.env` you will need to save your API key, as follows: `API_KEY: {Your-API-KEY-here}`
+7. To start a live server of the project in your browser, run this command in your terminal: `npm start`.

+\*\*\* An `.env` file will keep your API Key secure.
+[Read more on keeping API keys secure.](https://medium.com/@soni.dumitru/keeping-your-api-keys-secret-with-dotenv-b66aa05fdf71)

 ## Specs

-Describe: User
+Describe: User Interface
-Test: "should correctly output the Earth age of the User object" let user = new User(45);
-Expect(user.earthAge).toEqual(45);

-Test: "should correctly output the Mercury age of the User object" let user = new User(45);
-Expect(user.mercuryAge()).toEqual(45 / 0.24);

-Test: "should correctly output the Venus age of the User object" let user = new User(45);
-Expect(user.venusAge()).toEqual(45 / 0.62);

-Test: "should correctly output the Mars age of the User object" let user = new User(45);
-Expect(user.marsAge()).toEqual(45 / 1.88);

-Test: "should correctly output the Jupiter age of the User object" let user = new User(45);
-Expect(user.jupiterAge()).toEqual(45 / 11.86);

-Test: "should correctly output the life expectancy left in Earth years of the User object" let user = new User(45);
-Expect(user.earthYearsLeft()).toEqual(78.54 - 45);

-Test: "should correctly output the life expectancy left in Mercury years of the User object" let user = new User(45);
-Expect(user.mercuryYearsLeft()).toEqual((78.54 - 45) / 0.24);

-Test: "should correctly output the life expectancy left in Venus years of the User object" let user = new User(45);
-Expect(user.venusYearsLeft()).toEqual((78.54 - 45) / 0.62);

-Test: "should correctly output the life expectancy left in Mars years of the User object" let user = new User(45);
-Expect(user.marsYearsLeft()).toEqual((78.54 - 45) / 1.88);

-Test: "should correctly output the life expectancy left in Jupiter years of the User object" let user = new User(45);
-Expect(user.jupiterYearsLeft()).toEqual((78.54 - 45) / 11.86);
+Test: "funny"
+Expect: A gif to be appended to the DOM that reflects "funny"

 ## Known Bugs